ml-opensource/KMP-Template/README.md

 `./gradlew spotlessCheck` - Checks the style formatting and displays any issues

-`./gradlew spotlessApply` - Same as above but automatically try to fix most of the issues.
+`./gradlew spotlessApply` - Same as above but automatically tries to fix most of the issues.
 If for any reason it can't, then a list of problems is displayed.

 ## Additional Resources